SeanMcTex/game-of-things/README.md

 ^ * Here's setup code for the motor.

-^ * We set the mode for ditial pin 7 to OUTPUT.
+^ * We set the mode for digital pin 7 to OUTPUT.
+(Refer to previous slide.)

 ^ * digitalWrite allows us to turn the motor on and off.
 We set the pin LOW to make sure it's off when we start.